amirazzam2000/FileSystemManagement/README.md

   in the superblock you can find general information about the filesystem.
 For instance, you can find block sizes, total number of blocks, the number of inodes, or the number of  the first inode.

-  The Inode table contains indoe entries, each inode entry is 124 bytes. each of these entries contains the information of a file, direcotry, or simbolic link that this inode points to. these are the information stored in each inode:
+  The Inode table contains inode entries, each inode entry is 124 bytes. each of these entries contains the information of a file, directory, or symbolic link that this inode points to. these are the information stored in each inode:

   ![image of the information stored in an inode](https://user-images.githubusercontent.com/45884568/119240304-fa881e80-bb4e-11eb-8720-36cef4d181af.png)